jamshaidtahiri/Telegram-Subscriber-Tool/README.md

 - The CSV file must be present in the same directory as the script, and the usernames should be listed under the "username" column.

+## Creating the Executable 📦
+I have already created an executable (`.exe`) file for you, so you don't need to do anything.
+The executable includes all the required dependencies, including the Appium-Python-Client, making it a standalone tool.
+You can simply run the `telegram_subscriber_tool.exe` file on your Windows machine without any additional setup.

 ## Conclusion 🎉
 The Telegram Subscriber Tool automates the process of adding subscribers to your Telegram channel, making it faster and more convenient.
-With the Appium server setup integrated into the script, users can now enjoy a hassle-free experience without worrying about the server's manual configuration.
+With the integrated Appium server setup, you can now enjoy a hassle-free experience without worrying about any manual configurations.
 The tool simplifies the subscriber addition process, making it an ideal solution for Telegram channel administrators seeking to expand their audience effortlessly.
 Happy channel growth! 🚀🎊

+If you have any questions or need further assistance, feel free to ask!